 7. Marketing and Product Improvement

-The product development process is not complete, until and unless you get feedback on the product.
+The product development process is not complete, until and unless you get feedback on your product.
 For that, you will have to ensure that your final product reaches your target audience.

-Make sure your marketing to the right customers, as well as are using high-quality product images, to ensure sales.
+Make sure you are marketing to the right customers, as well as are using high-quality product images, to ensure sales.
 Lastly, don’t hold back on asking for feedback.
 Feedbacks will be a crucial point in the start.

 More than that, also make sure you improve your product as well the customer experience according to the feedback you receive.

 Every stage of the product development process is to ensure that you build a product that is market fit.
 This means there is a demand and people are ready to pay for it.
 But along with this, if you are developing a product which you will need every month you can also create a subscription service.
 If you would like to learn more, we highly recommend you read our Ultimate Guide On How To Use of eCommerce Subscription Business Model.